Warren Hills Regional High School: Athletics

 The Warren Hills High School Blue Streaks compete in the Skyland Conference which is comprised of public and private high schools in Hunterdon, Somerset and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 The Blue Streaks nickname dates back to at least 1932.
-With 901 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
+With 901 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in Division 3 of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
 The school was classified by the NJSIAA as Group III North for football for 2024–2026, which included schools with 700 to 884 students.
 The school's traditional rival is Hackettstown High School, formerly of the Skyland Conference and now Northwest Jersey Athletic Conference, and the wrestling/football rival is Phillipsburg High School.

 Wrestling

 The Warren Hills wrestling program was started in 1936 by Frank Bennett, a member of the National Wrestling Hall of Fame and Museum who also started the program at Fair Lawn High School in Fair Lawn, New Jersey.
 Warren Hills wrestling ranks third all-time in the number of individual state champions crowned, with 36 through 2024.
 The program has produced such notables as Dan Slack, who beat future Olympian Bruce Baumgartner on the way to the state heavyweight crown in 1977, and Ben Oberly who was a two-time state champion (and placed 3rd his sophomore year) and ranked first at his weight in the nation in 1986.
 The 1990 state championship team went undefeated and is one of only a handful of teams in the state to have ever beaten rival Phillipsburg High School twice in one year.

 Warren Hills holds one of the state's oldest wrestling tournaments, the John Goles Tournament, which honors one of the school's greatest coaches, and includes several wrestling programs from New Jersey and Pennsylvania.
 At the conclusion of the winter break tournament, there is a tourney champion and outstanding wrestler trophy presentation.
 Every year the wrestling team honors the record holders from previous events.

-The wrestling team won the North II Group III state sectional championship in 1982, 1990, 1997, 1998, 2007, 2022 and 2023; the team won the Group III state championship in both 1990 and 1997, and were Group III runner ups in both 2022 and 2023.
-The team won the 2007 North II, Group III state sectional championship with a 33-29 victory against Scotch Plains-Fanwood High School.
+The boys' wrestling team won the North II Group III state sectional championship in 1982, 1990, 1997, 1998, 2007, 2022 and 2023; the team won the Group III state championship in both 1990 and 1997, and were Group III runner ups in both 2022 and 2023.
+The team won the 2007 North II, Group III state sectional championship with a 33–29 victory against Scotch Plains-Fanwood High School.